racket/racket/build.md

 ### 1.6.
 More Instructions: Building Racket on Chez Scheme

-The `make cs` target (or `make cs-as-is` for a rebuild, or `nmake win32-cs` on Windows with Visual Studio) builds a variant of Racket that runs on Chez Scheme.
+The `make cs` target (or `make cs-as-is` for a rebuild, or `nmake win-cs` on Windows with Visual Studio) builds a variant of Racket that runs on Chez Scheme.
 By default, the executables for the Racket CS variant all have a `cs` or `CS` suffix, and they coexist with a Racket BC build by keeping compiled files in a machine-specific subdirectory of